3Squared/Smoulder/README.md

 #Futurology

 Being able to build up the worker units compositionally, with the developer just passing methods to the factory in order to build up the worker units in a fluent/compositional style.
-This will be a significant breaking change but could cut out some awkwardness in creating the Smoulder object in the first place.
+This should make it compatible with a functional code style.